panSarin/brug_26_2013_services/README.md

 3) DRY

-4) * replace acceptance selenium tests that could fail durin long ajax request (in our case f.e. if products searching would be too long) to something more reliable.
+4) * replace acceptance selenium tests that could fail durin long ajax request (in our case  if products searching or recalculation collection would be too long) to something more reliable.